nodejs/TSC/Moderation-Policy.md

 * The TSC serves as the final arbiter for all Moderation issues (see: [Escalation to the TSC](#escalation-to-the-tsc)).
 * Only a TSC member may Ban an individual from the Node.js GitHub Organization.
 * Any individual Banned from the Node.js GitHub Organization will be recommended for exclusion from any Node.js Foundation sponsored event or activity.
+* Minor edits to the formatting of a Post or to correct typographical errors are not considered to be "Moderation".
+Such edits and their intent should still be documented with a quick note indicating who made the edit and why.

 #### Collaborator Posts